Hareesh-Ravi/Show-Me-A-Story/README.md

        WNLIBS = -L$(WNDIR)/lib -lWN
        WNLIBS = -L$(WNDIR)/lib -lwordnet
        ```
-       Modify `WNDIR` to point to Wordnet installation
+       Modify `WNDIR` to point to Wordnet installation (usually it will be `usr/local/WordNet-3.0`)
      - `make everything`
      - modify `testgrid_path = /absolute-path-to/browncoherence/bin64/TestGrid` in [entity_score.py](./coherence_vector/entity_score.py)
+     - `cd ..` and `sudo cp -r ./browncoherence/data ./browoncoherence/data/bin64/`

 ## To run codes on VIST data
 Parameters for all processes below can be modified in `config.json`.
 If no file is present, `config.json` is created by `configAll.py` and hence might be valuable to change there as well.